-The exception reporting in the DI is mainly used to report the data which include more data issues.
+Ans: The exception reporting in the DI is mainly used to report the data which includes more data issues.

 Q5) Explain multi-dimensional reporting?

-The multidimensional reporting in the DI will allow the users to make the aggregate analysis for the business metrics across the wide range of business dimensions.
+Ans: The multidimensional reporting in the DI will allow the users to make the aggregate analysis for the business metrics across a wide range of business dimensions.

 Q6) What is meant by dimension tables in DI?

-The dimension table in SAS Data Integration is defined as the integral component for the fact table, as it contains the more textual explanations regarding the business.
-These dimension tables in the DI is a well-designed model which may contain more attributes and columns, as they will describe the dimension of the row table and serves as the main source of reporting labels.
+Ans: The dimension table in SAS Data Integration is defined as the integral component for the fact table, as it contains more textual explanations regarding the business.
+These dimension tables in the DI is a well-designed model that may contain more attributes and columns, as they will describe the dimension of the row table and serves as the main source of reporting labels.

 Q7) Explain the data staging area in DI?